Our foundation is founded on 22 May 2009. On this page you learn more about our history until September 2024.

 2024

-We planted a lot of seeds in Tanzania and we trained one organisation in making a change of reintegrating children back into a family.
+We planted many seeds in Tanzania, and we trained one organization in the process of reintegrating children back into families.

-During our work in Tanzania, our chairperson Monique was also asked to give presentations and trainings in other countries like Kenia and Nepal.
+During our work in Tanzania, our chairperson, Monique, was invited to give presentations and trainings in other countries, such as Kenya and Nepal.

-Because we have shifted our focus more and more outside of Tanzania, it was time to implement another name change.
-We chose the name 'It takes a Village Foundation' because it is not just the responsibility of parents or immediate family members to nurture and care for children.
-The entire community should play a role in their development and well-being, from parents to teachers to neighbors and grandparents.
+As our focus continued to expand beyond Tanzania, it became clear that it was time for another name change.
+We chose the name "It Takes a Village Foundation" because nurturing and caring for children is not solely the responsibility of parents or immediate family members.
+The entire community plays a crucial role in their development and well-being—from parents to teachers, neighbors, and grandparents.

 it takes a village to raise a child

-and only as we work as a village, we can ensure that children grow up, safely in a family setting, where they belong.
+and only by working together as a village can we ensure that children grow up safely in a family setting, where they belong.
 Join us!